Sereg20/Task_Center/SCC_config/4 Add certificates/README.md

 5. Download the certificate to your local computer

-As a result, sample Certificate is created and downloaded to your local computer
+As a result, sample Certificate has been created and downloaded to your local computer

 Proceed to the next part: [SAP S4HANA On-Premise Configuration](https://github.com/Sereg20/Task_Center/blob/master/S4HANA_config/README.md)